Make an application

 Keep your certificates up to date

 Most certificates have an expiry date and may need to be renewed, for example your annual landlords gas safety certificate and your annual fire alarm certificate.
-Please remember that it is your responsibility to keep your certification up to date and the Royal Borough may require you to produce these documents as required by the conditions attached to your licence.
+Please remember that it is your responsibility to keep your certification up to date and we may require you to produce these documents as required by the conditions attached to your licence.

 To apply, complete the online form and pay by credit or debit card.